varun-k-victor/github_login_automation/README.md

 # Note

-This script will log into your github account in a new firefox session.
+This script will log into your github account in a new firefox session.This script only works with Firefox browser.

 # Compatibility